riscv-steel/riscv-steel/docs/steelio.md

-# I/O signals

 Steel has 4 communication interfaces, shown in the figure below:

 ![Steel IO](images/steel-interface.png)

 The core was designed to be connected to a memory with one clock cycle read/write latency, which means that the memory should take one clock cycle to complete both read and write operations.

 The interrupt request interface has signals to request for external, timer and software interrupts, respectively.
 They can be connected to a single device or to an interrupt controller managing interrupt requests from several devices.
-If your system does not need interrupts you should hardwire these signals to zero.
+If your system does not need interrupts you must hardwire these signals to zero.

-The real-time counter interface provides a 64-bit bus to read the value from a real-time counter and update the time register.
-If your system does not need hardware timers, you should hardwire this signal to zero.
+The real-time counter interface provides a 64-bit bus to read the value from a real-time counter and update the internal time register.
+If your system does not need hardware timers, you must hardwire this signal to zero.

-To learn about the core's communication with the devices mentioned above, read the section [Timing diagrams](timing.md).
+To learn about how the core communicates with the devices mentioned above, read the section [Timing diagrams](timing.md).

 ## Interrupt controller interface